 The growing obesity epidemic shows no signs of slowing down.
 The CDC reports that more than 42.4% of all American adults are overweight.
-Harvard predicts that nearly 50% of the adult population will be obese by 2030.
+Harvard predicts that nearly 50% of adults will be obese by 2030.

-To combat this unhealthy problem, many doctors are recommending weight loss surgery to their patients.
-Weight loss surgery (otherwise known as bariatric surgery) aims to help patients lose excess weight quickly and healthily through surgical means.
-The various procedures in common use, which go by names such as gastric sleeve and gastric bypass, are safe and effective at helping patients achieve long-term weight loss.
+Many doctors recommend weight loss surgery to their patients to combat this unhealthy problem.
+Weight loss surgery (bariatric surgery) aims to help patients lose excess weight quickly and healthily through surgery.
+The various common-use procedures, which go by names such as gastric sleeve and gastric bypass, are safe and effective at helping patients achieve long-term weight loss.

 While weight loss surgery is becoming more popular, the procedures are not for everybody.
-You need to show certain characteristics and symptoms of obesity in order to be recommended for one of these procedures.
+It would be best if you showed certain characteristics and symptoms of obesity to be recommended for one of these procedures.

 Eight Signs Weight Loss Surgery is Right for You